xicu/slotemextremus/lapdetector/README.md

 * Everybody has one at home.
 * It would be cool to have a completely wireless device (when on batteries) monitoring the laps.
 * And also because it sounds challenging, to be honest.
+* I needed some sort of completitude feeling (that thing was in my TO-DO for too long).

 ## How does it work?

 I could nerd a lot about this, because I enjoyed it to the fullest.
 I will keep it very simple (mostly for my future me, because I tend to forget things easily):

 1. You capture frames at a fast pace with the Picamera2 library.
 Since all the process that follows will be exhausting for the CPU, you scale those frames down with OpenCV (you don't capture them in lo-res because you want the hi-res for the photo finish, of course) and you convert them to grayscale.
 You also trim according to some threasholds and so (there's no point in waisting CPU time detecting movement out of the track).

 1. You need a background.
 Yeah, basically you need a reference against which you evaluate if there are changes (ie. cars passing by).
 I made it self-calibrating by the way.

 1. You need to detect changes compared to that background.
 Specifically, OpenCV will find contours.
 What you do is to filter them out and act only on those bigger than certain threshold.
 This and the next step are those requiring the most resources of the Pi.

 1. When you get a good contour, you try to track it.
 OpenCV has tools for this as well, and you have to choose them wisely.
 There're big differences in performance depending on the track you use, and depending on the area you track.
 Fine tuning the background building, the contour detection and the tracking, as well as building heuristics to reduce the load on your CPU, are an art in itself.

 1. When tracking, you check whether the object leaves the frame, or whether it crosses the meta.
 To understand whether the car is crossing the meta, you check the difference between the frame and the background in the meta area, as the bounding box of the tracker is always bigger than the car (more on this on _the parallax problem_).
 When the difference goes beyond certain threshold, you trigger the appropriate event.
 The most reliable and accurate (to the pixel) way to do this is to actually use canny edge detection on the delta between the frame and the background.
 If the found edges are over the meta line, then you have a lap.

 1. You stream everything - that's the only proper way to understand what's going on with your system.
 You of course do this in a different thread, as the main loop is already super heavy and can't hold any more load (unless you want to see your FPS dropping...).

 1. You need some configuration to happen real-time, so there's a tiny embedded web server to move the meta line and a couple of thresholds.

+There are quite some heuristics to get things optimized inthe limited resources of the Pi.
+Just to name a few:
+* Frames are captured at a nice resolution to have cool photo finishes, but the processing happens with a grayscale and low resolution version of those.
+* I don't stream all the frames but a one every three or four (streaming means converting to jpeg, besides the streaming overhead itself).
+* I have some vertical bands to ensure that I don't process the pixels that are above or beyond the road, etc.

 ## Why do you need to detect and track contours?
 Why not just the edge contour over the meta line?